precice/openfoam-adapter/docs/README.md

 summary: An OpenFOAM function object for CHT, FSI, and fluid-fluid coupled simulations using preCICE.
 ---

+## What is this?

-This adapter is a plug-in (function object) for OpenFOAM, which can work with any recent version of OpenFOAM (.com / .org, version-specific branches for the latter).
-It supports fluid-structure interaction, conjugate heat transfer, and fluid-fluid simulations, while it is also [easily extensible](adapter-openfoam-extend.html).
+This preCICE adapter is a plug-in (function object) for OpenFOAM, which can work with any recent version of OpenFOAM (.com / .org, version-specific branches for the latter).
+It supports fluid-structure interaction, conjugate heat transfer, and fluid-fluid simulations, while it is also easily extensible.

 This adapter supports all features of preCICE, including implicit coupling and nearest-projection mapping.
 It can also act as a 2D solver, defining only one layer of interface nodes (automatically).